FMain89/Project-Nessie/ReadMe.md

   - Adagrad
   - RMSprop
   - Adam
+- **Regularization**:
+  - L1 and L2 regularization on weights and biases
+- **Dropout**:
+  - Dropout layer for regularization during training
 - **Backpropagation**: Implementation of backward passes for updating the model parameters.
 - **Integration**: Combination of Softmax activation with Categorical Cross-Entropy loss for streamlined gradient calculations.